dbj-data/dbj-dll-samples/readme.md

     int (*get42)(struct component_a *);
 };
 ```
 For the factory function from a DLL aka "component" to be executed we need a function pointer that matches the  footprint of the factory function.
+Thus we do not need the factory function declaration.

+Again.
 Factory function does not have to be declared.
 It is defined by name in the `.def` file of the component and its full foot print is only implied.

-But we need it function pointer so that we can use it when we load the component dll.
+Allwe need is the factory function pointer so that we can use it after we load the component dll.
 ```cpp
 // component_a.h
 // factory function pointer declaration is required